 If Umbrella JS didn’t have a function I needed, what could I do?

 Umbrella JS uses a constructor pattern so adding new functions can be really easy.
-Here is an example of me adding a new feature by creating a new prototype method.

 Here are the reasons why I use this: